Palindrome teaches Motion Tracking

 We offer private and group sessions.
 You can come to us, or we travel to you.
 We bring everything needed.
 We'll also help you get your machines working.

-Every artist works in his her/his own way; some very slowly, some very fast, some want to focus on software and hardware, others on issues of choreography, others on sound, others on light, etc. Here is a list of topics we can cover.
+Every artist works in his her/his own way; some very slowly, some very fast, some want to focus on software and hardware, others on issues of choreography, others on sound, others on light, etc.

 To finance the workshop, you might look into grants for further education or advanced training.
 Many of those that have come to us have gotten help from their governments and universities.
 This is easier than you might think -- motion tracking is a catchy theme these days!